quantalogic/quantalogic/README.md

 - **Smart Memory**: Keeps context lean for long tasks or chats.
 - **Real-Time Insights**: Track progress with events and logs.
 - **Safe Execution**: Docker-based tool isolation.

+---

+## CodeAct vs ReAct: What's the Difference?

+QuantaLogic supports both the classic **ReAct** paradigm and its advanced extension, **CodeAct**:

+- **ReAct** (Reason + Act):
+  - Based on the [ReAct paper](https://arxiv.org/abs/2210.03629), this approach lets agents *reason* (think step-by-step) and *act* (use tools or code) in a loop.
+It's great for tasks where language models need to plan, use tools, and adapt to feedback.

+- **CodeAct**:
+  - Builds on ReAct by making **executable Python code** the main language for agent actions.
+Instead of just calling tools or outputting text, the agent writes and runs code, observes the results (including errors), and iterates until the task is solved.
+  - This approach is inspired by recent research ([Yang et al., 2024](https://arxiv.org/html/2402.01030v4)) showing that executable code actions enable more capable and reliable LLM agents.
+  - CodeAct is ideal for complex, multi-step tasks, advanced automation, and scenarios where precise, verifiable actions are needed.

+**Summary**:
+- Use **ReAct** for flexible reasoning with tool use.
+- Use **CodeAct** for tasks where generating and executing code is the best way to solve a problem or automate a workflow.

 Here’s how it flows: